A Brief History of the Ithaca Swing Dance Network

 Lisa Romm is credited with the idea of having a dance at the large studio apartment above Bool’s where friend Gene Lawrence was living – a space known affectionately as “Gene’s Loft.”
-So Bill, Gene, Diana and Lisa produced the first swing dance, held at the Loft on Saturday January 30, 1988 and billed as “a mid-winter dance bash and housewarming” featuring the Little Big Band.
+So Bill, Gene, Diana and Lisa produced the first pre-ISDN swing dance, held at the Loft on Saturday January 30, 1988 and billed as “a mid-winter dance bash and housewarming” featuring the Little Big Band.
 [This is the official date by which ISDN counts its birthdays.]
 The party was advertised in the press and open to the public; it drew such an encouraging number of dancers that Lisa wanted to do it every month.
-“But we all were very resistant to the idea,” says Bill.
-“We thought it might lose its appeal and people would stop coming!”
-Well, they did try it again the next month… and the rest is history.
+They did try it again the next month… and the rest is history.

 In the summer of 1988 a few Ithaca dancers attended Ashokan’s Western and Swing Week, and returned “all fired up about swing”.
-Until then, the only places to go dancing were Bill’s house (yes, the very first Ithaca “swing dances” were in his dining room!) or the Rongo, which occasionally had the Joe Salzano Big Band and the Little Big Band.
+Until then, the only places to go dancing were Bill’s house or the Rongo, which occasionally had the Joe Salzano Big Band and the Little Big Band.
 Surely they needed somewhere else to dance.

-Money was raised through swing dances and classes, and by renting the space to other community groups.
+Money was raised through dances and classes, and by renting the space out to other community groups.
 But early on, the ISDN could not meet all the expenses.
-Donations were solicited, and the bulk of the money was put up by Ted Melchen, the ISDN’s early benefactor.
-“He saved us, and after that it all came together,” praises Bill.
+Donations were solicited, and the bulk of the money was put up by Ted Melchen, ISDN’s earliest benefactor.

 In January 1990, Jim Self, a member of the dance faculty at Cornell, agreed to move in, provided that a wall was built to separate the apartment from the rest of the loft.
-A dedicated group of carpenters (many of them swing musicians), led by Dave Davies, designed and built the wall in two days.
+A dedicated group of volunteer carpenters, led by Dave Davies, designed and built the wall in two days.
 A month later the ISDN had a big loft-painting party.
 The landlord, Jim Haring (owner of Bool’s Florist), was very tolerant and supportive of everything they wanted to do.

-Throughout 1990 and 1991 swing events drew increasing numbers of people and often the Loft would fill to capacity during the monthly dances.
-In May of 1991, just one day before the Spring Fling, the Ithaca Building Commissioner saw an advertisement in the newspaper and sent a letter to Bill saying the Loft could not be used for public assembly.
+Throughout 1990 and 1991 swing dance events drew increasing numbers of people and often the Loft would fill to capacity.
+In May of 1991, just one day before a big dance, the group received a letter from the Ithaca Building Commissioner saying the Loft could not be used for public assembly.
 The ISDN had 24 hours to come up with a new location!
-After scouring the town, Bill and Diana found the Masonic Temple, which was just as well, because the space was larger and the dance drew the largest crowd to that date – over 100 people.
+After scouring the town, Bill and Diana found the Masonic Temple, which was just as well, because the space was larger and the dance drew the largest crowd to that date.

-From its humble beginnings, the ISDN has evolved into a thriving organization that coordinates a complex schedule of classes, social dances, parties, and guest instructors.
-It has spawned two swing performance groups: the ExtravaDancers, who performed from 1990 through 1996, and the RetroRockers, 1992-1994.
+From its humble beginnings, the ISDN has evolved into a thriving organization that has, over the years, coordinated a complex schedule of classes, social dances, and workshop weekends with world-class guest instructors.
+It spawned two swing dance performance groups: the ExtravaDancers, who performed from 1990 through 1996, and the RetroRockers, 1992-1994.

-The ISDN is currently run by a small group of dedicated volunteers who meet once a month, usually on the Sunday following the monthly dance, to plan future events, eat pizza, and make the truly important decisions about the world.
-In exchange for their time, volunteers receive discounts on admission to record hops and the monthly dances.
+The ISDN is currently run by a small group of dedicated volunteers who meet periodically to plan future events, eat chocolate, and make the truly important decisions about the world.
+In exchange for their time, volunteers receive discounts on admission to dances and other ISDN events.
 Anyone who is interested in donating their time and talents, and giving something back to the dance community is welcome to attend.
 Contact ISDN for more information.